cfbolz/pypy-15-blog/blogpost.rst

 .. _Squeak: http://wiki.squeak.org/squeak

-The main difference to the Squeak approach is that Slang, the subset of Squeak used there, is actually quite a low level language.
+The main difference from the Squeak approach is that Slang, the subset of Squeak used there, is actually quite a low level language.
 In a way, you could almost describe it as C with Smalltalk syntax.
-And RPython was really meant to be a much higher level language, much closer to Python, with full support for single inheritance classes, and most of Python's built-in data structures.
+RPython was really meant to be a much higher level language, much closer to Python, with full support for single inheritance classes, and most of Python's built-in data structures.